 Each series of Debentures will specify a maturity date, an interest rate, the terms of the conversion privilege and the redemption terms, if any.
-The principal amount of the Debentures will be payable in lawful money of Canada or, at the option of the Trust and subject to applicable regulatory approval, by payment of Units as further described under "- Payment upon Redemption or Maturity" and "- Redemption and Purchase".
-The interest on the Debentures will be payable in lawful money of Canada including, at the option of the Trust and subject to applicable regulatory approval, in accordance with the Unit Interest Payment Election as described under "Interest Payment Option".
+The principal amount of the Debentures will be payable in lawful money of Canada or, at the option of the Trust and subject to applicable regulatory approval, settled with the issuance of Trust Units as further described under "- Payment upon Redemption or Maturity" and "- Redemption and Purchase".
+The interest on the Debentures will be payable in lawful money of Canada.

 The Debentures are direct obligations of the Trust and are not be secured by any mortgage, pledge, hypothec or other charge and will be subordinated to other liabilities of the Trust as described under "Subordination".
-The

-Debenture Indenture will not restrict the Trust from incurring additional indebtedness for borrowed money or from mortgaging, pledging or charging its properties to secure any indebtedness.
+The Debenture Indenture will not restrict the Trust from incurring additional indebtedness for borrowed money or from mortgaging, pledging or charging its properties to secure any indebtedness.